The spring flowers of the Cape West Coast, Cederberg and Namaqualand in the Northern Cape have a worldwide reputation.

 So you can see that if you do a tour through the whole area, there will be some areas which are at their peak, some which are just beginning and some which are going over.

 The Catch 22 is that lots of rain means good flower displays.
-But if it continues to rain during the spring (August), then it’s not so much fun to view the flowers!
+But if it continues to rain during our Spring (August), then it’s not so much fun to view the flowers!

 The bottom line is to come with an attitude of acceptance.
 Try to be prepared to explore other attractions of the area if the flowers are not so amazing.
-For example the Cederberg has some stunning mountain passes and fantastic hiking country to enjoy.
-There is plenty to do here, year round.
+For example the Cederberg Mountains have some stunning mountain passes, Bushman rock art, rooibos tea farms and fantastic hiking country to enjoy.
+There is plenty to do here, all year round.
 View the Bushmen rock art, do a walking trail or visit a Rooibos tea farm.
 The spring flowers are almost an added bonus.

 Ideally you want to be looking at early to mid August for Namaqualand, early to late August for the Cederberg and late August to early September for the West Coast.
 The West Coast flowers can continue until mid September in a good year or only to say the 10th Sept in an average year.